oliviabarrick/flux-operator/README.md

 Use-cases:

 * Doing GitOps without a monorepo.
 You can easily split your manifests into repos per team, project or namespace.
-* Simplify the deployment of your Flux and Tiller (and, in the future, helm-operator) instances.
+* Simplify the deployment of your Flux, Tiller, and helm-operator instances.
 * Easily manage Flux RBAC policies to prevent any single Flux instance from having access to the entire cluster.
 * Use Helm without violating your RBAC policies.